An Elegant Scottish Highlands Wedding at Glentruim Estate, Cairngorms

 Wedding photography coverage continued right through the ceremony at the beautiful wedding lodge through to the evening celebrations in Glentruim Castles elegant surroundings.
 I prefer to stand back and photograph most of the wedding day in a reportage style, documenting the day as it happens, unobtrusively capturing moments and memories.
 However, one of my favourite parts of the day is stealing the bride and groom away for a short time to photograph their first moments as a married couple.
 Just after Katrine and Ross’s ceremony and before their wedding meal I whisked them away to make the most of the estate’s wonderful grounds, walking to a picturesque viewpoint and stopping among some ancient pine trees.
 Once the speeches had been made and the dancing had begun it was time to say cheerio, leaving Katrine and Ross to celebrate with their close friends and family, I made my way back down the A9 to Glasgow.

-If you think that a wedding the Cairngorms is the perfect way to get married, more information on the legalities can be found at the local registry office.
+If you think that a wedding the Cairngorms is the perfect way to marry, more information on the legalities can be found at the local registry office.
 Visit Scotland has loads of information about the local area.

-If you think my photography style and approach are a fit for your wedding day, I would be delighted to hear from you, please get in touch by visiting my contact page.
-I would love to hear your wedding plans ☺
+If you think my photography style and approach are a fit for your wedding day, I would love to hear from you, please get in touch by visiting my contact page.
+I would be lovely to hear your wedding plans ☺